-In light of the recent Supreme Court decision, Whole Women’s Health vs. Hellerstedt, which struck down a Texas law that was enacted to protect the health and safety of women, pro-abortion advocates, including Justice Ruth Bader Ginsburg and columnists from the Washington Post and Vox Magazine, say yes.
+After the Supreme Court decision, Whole Women’s Health vs. Hellerstedt, in 2016, which struck down a Texas law that was enacted to protect the health and safety of women, pro-abortion advocates, including Justice Ruth Bader Ginsburg and columnists from the Washington Post and Vox Magazine, say yes.
 They claim that abortion is ultimately safer than childbirth.

 But is this really true?